spacegoing/Helenote/lab2_practice.md

 # Lab2 Pre-lab exercise #

-This is the test file.
+This is the version modified by duplicated dir